DELTAmats/tanzania_app/ui/readme.md

 data/user_agreement_tanzania_app.pdf

-script in the index.html initializes the page and handles data requests script in the buildForm.js builds the initial form based on the init data requested script in the buildOutput.js fills the handlebar templates in index.html with the data provided from the form request.
+script in the index.html initializes the page and handles data requests, you can find URLS, that need to change here script in the buildForm.js builds the initial form based on the init data requested script in the buildOutput.js fills the handlebar templates in index.html with the data provided from the form request.